 Dr Jeffrey L Reaser

-Jeffrey Reaser is an Associate Professor of English at North Carolina State University where he coordinates the secondary English education program, the Linguistics minor, and serves as associate director of the Language and Life Project at NC State.
-He served as the lead developer for the Do You Speak American?
-Secondary School Curriculum (2005) and College-Level Curriculum (2005) (PBS).
-In 2011, in conjunction with members of the NCLLP and the Ocracoke Preservation Society, he compiled an oral history project entitled Ocracoke Still Speaks: Reflections Past and Present.
-His research examines the effectiveness of formal and public education linguistics projects, including the development and testing of the nation's first state-based dialect awareness program, Voices of North Carolina: Language and Life from the Atlantic to the Appalachians (Reaser and Wolfram 2007).
-He recently co-authored with Walt Wolfram the general audience book, Talkin' Tar Heel: How Our Voices Tell the Story of North Carolina (2014) and the research volume Dialects at School: Educating Linguistically Diverse Students (2017).
-With Walt Wolfram he hosted LAVIS IV in spring 2015; an edited volume of papers from that conference is scheduled to be published by UNC Press in spring 2018.
-He is currently working on a book on Critical Language Pedagogy stemming from his Spencer Foundation grant supported project.
-He has published more than fifteen research articles and book chapters and has given lectures at local, state, national, and international conferences.
+Jeffrey Reaser is Professor of English at North Carolina State University where he coordinates the secondary English education program, the Linguistics minor, the undergraduate linguistics concentration, and serves as associate director of the Language and Life Project at NC State.
+He has worked extensively on formal and information education projects related to documenting, celebrating, and expanding knowledge of dialects and language variation, including the development and testing of the nation's first state-based dialect awareness program, Voices of North Carolina: Language and Life from the Atlantic to the Appalachians (Reaser and Wolfram 2007).
+He has published four books and more than twenty academic articles/book chapters.
+His first book, Talkin' Tar Heel: How Our Voices Tell the Story of North Carolina (2014), co-authored with Walt Wolfram, won the 2014 book award from the North Caroliniana Society.
+His book Critical Language Pedagogy: Interrogating Language, Dialects, and Power in Teacher Education (2018), co-authored with Amanda Godley, won the 2020 ELATE Richard A. Meade Award from the National Council of Teachers of English.
+He has also published Dialects at School: Educating Linguistically Diverse Students (2017) and Language Variety in the New South: Contemporary Perspectives on Change and Variation (2018).
+He has given lectures at local, state, national, and international conferences, as well as to many civics and educational groups.
 He was awarded the CHASS Outstanding Advisor Award in 2009, the CHASS Outstanding Teacher Award in 2010 at which time he was inducted into the Academy of Outstanding Teachers at NC State, and the CHASS Outstanding Undergraduate Professor Award in 2013.
 He is past chair of the Language in the School Curriculum Committee of the Linguistics Society of America and has served on the executive committees of the Southeastern Conference on Linguistics and the American Dialect Society.
-He recently (2016) won the first Lifetime Mentoring Award given by the NCSU Undergraduate Research Student Advisory Council.
+In 2016, he won the first Lifetime Mentoring Award given by the NCSU Undergraduate Research Student Advisory Council.
+He also serves as Associate Editor for teaching and pedagogy for American Speech.

 Teaching and Research Interests